^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Trauma of the paranasal sinuses (traumatic injuries of the paranasal sinuses) is a traumatic injury that leads, as a rule, to a fracture of the walls of a paranasal sinus with or without displacement of bone fragments, with the possible formation of a cosmetic, functional defect and hemorrhage into the paranasal sinuses.
+Trauma of the paranasal sinuses (traumatic damage to the paranasal sinuses) is a traumatic injury that usually results in a fracture of the walls of a particular paranasal sinus with or without displacement of bone fragments with the possible formation of a cosmetic, functional defect and hemorrhage into the paranasal sinuses.

 ICD-10 code